 Unfortunately, we are unable to provide accommodation on the unit itself.
 For information about places to stay, see accommodation.

+There is a parents’ room on the unit where you can take a break to make something to eat or drink.
 This room is not for visitors and if you bring your children with you, you must supervise them at all times.

 There are lockers for you to store your belongings when you come to spend time with your baby.
 Please hang outside coats in the designated coat hook area and bring only small essential items to the bedside.